dunxtand/incremental-search/readme.md

 # jQuery Incremental Search

-An small jQuery-dependent module that searches an array of objects and adds links to a list as the user types.
+A small jQuery-dependent module that searches an array of objects and adds links to a list as the user types.

 ### Required Configuration